swiftlang/swift-evolution/proposals/0000-mathable.md

 let z = exp(x) // 2.7182817
 ```
 By doing this, the free functions are not defined in the global namespace unless
-this module is explicitly improted, but the functionality is always available via the static
+this module is explicitly imported, but the functionality is always available via the static
 functions defined in the standard library.

 ## Detailed design